buschco/rpi-gateopener/README.md

-# rpi-gateopener - HTTPS Server for the raspberry pi to open your gate
+# HTTPS Server for the raspberry pi to open your gate

 The server is listening for a POST request at `https://<raspberrypi>:3000/open` containing HTTP authentication (username and password).